 Professor Jan Bonsma, Pretoria, South Africa evaluating Texas Longhorn Donor cows at Dickinson Cattle Co. - 1986

 Diversification and improvement of native genetics is now more cost effective than every before to cattle producers in any country.
-Twenty years ago live animals were transported by air or sea.
+Thirty years ago live animals were transported by air or sea.
 Since 9/11 this type of transport is history, but it is replaced by shipment of embryos and semen.

 The cost of shipping a light weight calf crated in 1990 was about $2 per pound by air.
 Today this rate is more like $8 per pound, if the countries approve live animal import.
 Today shipments can go around the globe at a cost per embryo (in an order of 50) as little as $40 each for freight--plus the cost of the embryo.